freebasic/fbc/FreeBASIC/readme.txt

     - Load it in GDB using: "gdb myapplicationname.exe".

-    - Set the arguments to the application been debugged using:
+    - Set the arguments to the application being debugged using:
       "set args arg1 arg2 argn".
-You can also run GDB and pass the arguments directly to the application been debugged:
+You can also run GDB and pass the arguments directly to the application being debugged:
       "gdb --args myapp.exe arg1 arg2 arg3".

     - If the executable isn't in the same directory of the source files where it